-What are the 5 worst things to say to an insurance adjuster?
+The top 5 things to not say to an insurance adjuster are

 - admitting fault,